arshadkc/KCMaskTextField/README.md

 h	: Hexadecimal symbol

-.	: Corresponds to any symbol (default)
+.	: Corresponds to any symbol

 \*	: Non editable field